mobxjs/mobx/docs/refguide/extending.md

 _**Tip**: in many cases you can avoid the need to create your own atoms just by creating a normal observable, and using the [`onBecomeObserved`](on-become-observed.md) utility to be notified when MobX starts tracking an observable._

-The following example demonstrates how you can create an observable `Clock` that returns the current date-time, which can be used in reactive functions.
+The following example demonstrates how you can create an observable `Clock` that returns the current date-time, which can then be used in reactive functions.
 This clock will only actually tick if it is being observed by someone.

 The complete API of the `Atom` class is demonstrated by this example.